kubernetes-sigs/kueue/docs/concepts/cluster_queue.md

 a machine family or VM availability policies.
 When two or more resources in a ClusterQueue match their flavors, they are said to be codependent resources.

-To manage codependent resources, list the flavors in the ClusterQueue resources in the same order.
+To manage codependent resources, you should list the flavors in the ClusterQueue resources in the same order.
 During admission, for each pod set in a Workload, Kueue assigns the same flavor to the codependent resources that the pod set requests.

 An example of a ClusterQueue with codependent resources looks like the following: